10 Questions to Ask Before Going Solar

 Going solar should never be an impulse buy.
 In fact, for most homeowners, going solar will be one of the largest purchases they make over their lifetime, after a home and a car.

-Homeowners thinking about going solar should take the time and effort to determine if solar is a smart investment… Unfortunately, that is easier said than done as the majority of Americans are unfamiliar with the complexities of the solar industry.
-So, to help homeowners get a better idea of whether solar is right for their home and circumstances, we’ve created 10 questions to ask and answer when considering solar.
+Homeowners thinking about going solar should take the time and effort to determine if solar is a smart investment for their individual lives.
+Unfortunately, it is easier said than done, as many Americans are unfamiliar with the complexities of residential solar.
+To help homeowners get a better understanding of whether solar is right for their home and circumstances, we have put together 10 questions to ask when considering solar.
+Which include:

-1. Why should I go Solar?
+1. Why should I go solar?

 2. Is my house right for solar?

-If your home checks the boxes for these three verifiers, solar likely will be a wise investment for your home.
+If your home checks these boxes, solar power will likely be a wise investment for your home.